codai2024/codai2024.github.io/index.md

 **From Mechanistic Interpretability to Mechanistic Reasoning**
 > Pretrained language models (LMs) encode implicit representations of knowledge in their parameters.
 Despite this observation, our best methods for interpreting these representations yield few actionable insights on how to manipulate this parameter space for downstream benefit.
 In this talk, I will present work on methods that simulate ....

-## Panel Discussion on "Mechanistic Interpretability"
+## Panel Discussion on XXX
 Panelists:
-- John Hewitt, Stanford
+- A
-- Zhijing Jin, Max Planck Institute & ETH
+- B
-- Antoine Bosselut, EPFL
+- C
-- Neel Nanda, DeepMind
+- D

 ## Important dates